 The primary source of revenue for FCPS comes from the County, which in turn derives the majority of its revenue from real and personal property taxes.
-For fiscal year 2019, the County increased the real estate tax rate by two cents from \$1.13 to \$1.15 per \$100 of the assessed home value.
-The real estate tax increase will generate an additional \$49.3 million for the County in fiscal year 2019.
-Personal property tax rate remained unchanged in fiscal year 2019.
+For fiscal year 2020, real estate tax rate remains at \$1.15 per \$100 of the assessed home value.
+The Personal property tax rate also remains unchanged in fiscal year 2020 at \$4.57 per \$100 of assessed personal property value.

-FISCAL YEAR 2019 BUDGET
+FISCAL YEAR 2020 BUDGET

-The fiscal year 2019 Approved Operating Expenditure Budget totals \$2.9 billion, an increase of \$120.3 million, or 4.4 percent, from the fiscal year 2018 Approved Budget.
-For fiscal year 2019, funds are budgeted that will allow FCPS to meet the basic needs of the school system and make continued investments in our teachers and in our classrooms in critical areas.
+The fiscal year 2020 Approved Operating Expenditure Budget totals \$3.0 billion, an increase of \$114.7 million, or 4.0 percent, from the fiscal year 2019 Approved Budget.
+For fiscal year 2020, funds are budgeted that will allow FCPS to meet the basic needs of the school system and make continued investments in our teachers and in our classrooms in critical areas.

-The following are highlights of the fiscal year 2019 expenditure budget:
+The following are highlights of the fiscal year 2020 expenditure budget: